opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

         it's probably cash.)

 sender
+    This can be a person or some kind of organization or committee.

+    entity_type
+        Indicates whether this is an "organization" or "person"

+    organization
+        OCD Organization committing ("sending") this transaction (only if entity_type is "organization")

+    person
-    OCD Person making contribution, or paying for expenditure, etc.
+        OCD Person making contribution, or paying for expenditure, etc. (only if entity_type is "person")

 recipient
+    This can be a person or some kind of organization or committee.

+    entity_type
+        Indicates whether this is an "organization" or "person"

+    organization
+        OCD Organization receiving this transaction (only if entity_type is "organization")

+    person
         OCD Person receiving contribution, or being paid for an expenditure, etc.
+        (only if entity_type is "person")

 date
     Date reported for transaction.